Dog Seizures: Common Factors & Prevention

 As advocates of the body’s ability to help and heal itself through a holistic approach to health, we encourage dog owners to research effective alternative treatments in addition to medical counsel.
 Addressing the overall health of your dog may just be the prevention or answer you’ve been searching for.

 Since those early days, thousands of dogs have been given a new lease on life via this simple, natural means.
 If you stumbled onto this page by searching what causes seizures in dogs, we hope that you have gained some insight by the information presented here.
-For a more complete look, including our program for natural seizure support, please see our Support Program for Seizures in Dogs
+For a more complete look, including our program for natural support, please see our Neurologic Support Program for Dogs